Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Introduction

-Now, one of the "most radical" Chiral formulation of GR is the pure connection formulation where only a $SL(2,\C)$-connection is considered as fundamental field, the metric being a derived object.
-Einstein equations then take the form of certain second order field equations on the connection.
+Now, one of the `most radical' chiral formulations of GR is the pure connection formulation where only a $\SL(2,\C)$-connection is considered to be a fundamental field, the metric being a derived object.
+In this context Einstein equations take the form of second order field equations on the connection.

-In this paper we would like to emphasise the change of perspective on twistor theory that this extreme chiral reformulation of gravity suggests: We already stated that the equivalent on twistor space of this Chiral connection on space-time is a complex 1-form, $\gt$.
-In usual twistor theory this form is just taken to be some additional data that only complements the almost complex structure which is considered as fundamental.
-However the pure connection formulation of GR suggests that it is the 1-form $\gt$ ( loosely related to the chiral connection) that should be taken as fundamental with the almost complex structure (related the conformal structure) arising as a derived objects.
+In this article, we wish to emphasize the change of perspective on twistor theory that this extreme chiral reformulation of gravity suggests: We already stated that, on twistor space, the equivalent of this chiral connection on space-time is a complex 1-form, $\gt$.
+In usual twistor theory this is just taken to be some additional data that complements the almost complex structure, the latter being fundamental.
+However the pure connection formulation of GR suggests that it is the 1-form $\gt$ ( loosely related again to the chiral connection) that should be taken as the starting point, with the almost complex structure (related the conformal structure) arising as a derived objects.

-We demonstrate in section 4 that, at least in the Euclidean signature context, it is a valuable point of view and that it allows to reproduce nicely the results from the non-linear-graviton theorem while putting twistor theory firmly into the "Chiral formulations" framework of gravity:
+We demonstrate in section \ref{section: Euclidean Twistor Theory Revisited} that, at least in the Euclidean signature context, it is a valuable point of view and that it allows to reproduce nicely the results from the non-linear-graviton theorem while putting twistor theory firmly into the `chiral formulations' framework of gravity: